 The Changing Landscape Of Sports Viewing And CenturyLink’s Role In Big Games

 This Sunday, a lot of very cool things will happen.
-Americans will consume more than 1.3 billion chicken wings, order 12,500,000 pizzas and enjoy 8 million pounds of guacamole.
+Americans will consume more than 1.3 billion chicken wings and enjoy 8 million pounds of guacamole.
 And an estimated 100 million will gather to watch one of the biggest live sporting events in the world.

 A lot has changed since the beginning of televised sports.
 Fans no longer have to rely on cable, satellite or over-the-air antennas.
 Today, they can utilize over-the-top (OTT) video technology, which uses the internet to deliver video, to watch their favorite sporting events, including Sunday’s match-up between the San Francisco 49ers and Kansas City Chiefs in Miami.
 In fact, last year nearly 2.6 million streamed the big game, up from 2.02 million in 2018.
 And in 2019, live streaming was up 19% in terms of minutes consumed, to 560 million.

 The growing number of individuals live streaming sporting events isn’t a big surprise considering the state of the OTT market.
 Today, 46% of US broadband households subscribe to two or more OTT services, up 130% from 2014.
 And per Google’s Sports Viewing Survey, which polled 1,520 adults between the ages of 18 and 54 that identified as sports fans, 30% said they have live-streamed sporting events to their smartphones or tablets.